influxdata/telegraf/plugins/inputs/elasticsearch/README.md

   ## set cluster_health to true when you want to also obtain cluster health stats
   #   cluster_health = false

-  #
+  ## Set cluster_stats to true when you want to obtain cluster stats from the Master node.
-  ## set cluster_stats to true when you want to also obtain cluster level stats
+  ## Currently only implemented when local=true
   #   cluster_stats = false

   ## Optional SSL Config